jmmorgan/trumpbot2016/README.md

 # Next up TODOs

-- Build a training interface to accelerate the building of TrumpBot's brain (maybe use Pandarobots trainer as a guide)
+- Build a training interface to accelerate the building of TrumpBot's brain (maybe use Pandorabots trainer as a guide)
 - Implement support for `<topic>`
 - Make PatternMatcher and Chat specs independent of production Graphmaster instance.